 IDiverSE implementation consists of two phases.
 The first one is targeted at activity implementation and will take place during the 2018/2019 school year, between the months of January and June, and a second one which will be concerned with the creation of Science Trials and will take place in the 2019/2020 school year, between the months of September 2019 and February 2020.

-IDiverSE teachers present the project to their students and debate the local and global problems faced by the island with them.
+IDiverSE teachers present the project to their students and debate the local and global problems faced by the community with them.
 That debate shall be the basis for the selection of activities to be worked by the class.

 The teacher and the students choose together which IDiverSE activities they are going to implement, based on their previous discussion.
 All teachers should implement at least one activity although we recommend the implementation of more than one.